 The PS4 version features high-precision and beautiful 3D graphics created by Unreal Engine 4, which include photorealistic background and cel-shaded characters with realistic figures.

 In the 3DS version, players can freely switch between 3D (polygon drawing including characters with about three heads tall) and 2D (pixel art) modes.

 The international version includes texts in five languages (English, French, Spanish, German, and Italian).
 It also includes a lot of additional elements, such as voiced English dialogue, first-person camera option, and support for 4K resolution.

 The protagonist can dash in the field.

 New Draconian Quests (hard modes for advanced players), “Reduced Experience from Easy Fights” and “All Enemies Are Super Strong” were added.

 Players can switch between 3D and 2D graphic modes, original synthesized soundtrack and an orchestral version of the music, and English and Japanese voice acting.

 Side stories for some party members, like interludes, were added.

-The side-quests area (The World of Adventure Logs, Tickington), which had existed only in the 3DS version, was added as a retro style area with fully 2D graphics (pixel art) and NES-like BGM.
+The side-quests area (Tickington, The World of Adventure Logs), which had been implemented only in the 3DS version, was added as a retro style area with fully 2D graphics (pixel art) and NES-like BGM.
 In this area, players can visit the worlds of past DQ series.

 Battle speed can be selected from among 3 levels: Normal, Fast and Ultra-Fast.